 Graduates of our program are well-rounded scholars whose research and teaching experience have served them well.
 Recent Ph.D. graduates of our program have obtained academic posts at superb universities and colleges such as Notre Dame, Ohio University, Fordham, Gettysburg College, University of Wisconsin at Madison, Gonzaga, Tulane, University of Connecticut, University of Washington, SUNY-Buffalo, Pennsylvania State University, and College of the Holy Cross.

 Please take some time to look through our website and send us any inquiries you might have.
+Check out our program guide for detailed information here.

 Professor Marco Arnaudo